dmsc/fastbasic/manual.md

   _mode_ should be 4, _aux_ 0 and *dev*
   the file name as "D:name.ext".

-  See Atari Basic manual for more documentation in the open modes, aux values, and device names.
+  See Atari BASIC manual for more documentation in the open modes, aux values, and device names.